 R v B: Represented a woman who admitted insurance fraud by faking her death in Pakistan to obtain £2.2 million life assurance.
 I was instructed to mitigate and obtain a favourable sentence.

-R v M: Cigarette smuggling and money laundering: represented a man accused of a large-scale conspiracy to import lorry-loads of cigarettes from Europe.
+R v M: Cigarette smuggling and money laundering: I represented a man accused of a large-scale conspiracy to import lorry-loads of cigarettes from Europe.
 The defendant wanted to plead guilty and I secured him a favourable sentence, and avoided Confiscation Proceedings.
+The client then instructed to represent him in a 110-kilo cocaine smuggling case in which his defence was that he believed he was smuggling cigarettes rather than cocaine (he was found not guilty).

 R v N and others: My client was accused of transferring criminal property.
 She was alleged to have used her position as an accounts payable clerk to set up false customer accounts to which she wrongly transferred more than £500,000.
 Following my mid-trial legal submissions, the prosecution changed the charges.
 I then successfully argued that the prosecution had no case on the new charges.
 The case against my client was halted and a not guilty verdict was recorded.
 The two co-defendants were subsequently convicted.